AllAroundD/myportfolio/README.md

 ## What I Learned
 It was a challenge to come up with a design to make the site look polished.
 Learning how to incoporate Bootstrap really helped put things together.
+Some of the components were challenging making it mobile-friendly.